gadget-framework/gadget-course/stock_interactions.md

                 ## define how many KJ per gram
                 energycontent = 1)
 ```
 We also have to define something called "Otherfood".
 Otherfood refers to other non-dynamic food items that the predator consumes.
-It is usually defined in order for the stock to consume something else in the absense of the prey.
+It is usually defined in order for the stock to consume something else in the absence of the prey.

 ```r
 otherfood <-